exercism/julia/exercises/practice/secret-handshake/.approaches/introduction.md

 ## Common suggestions

-- Perhaps this would be better with bitwise operators?
-Have you tried that yet?
+- consider using bitwise operators
 - You can save some allocations if you use a tuple rather than a vector.
 If you would like to do that, just swap those [] for ().
 - `reverse!` is an in-place variant on `reverse` that you might prefer to use to reduce allocations.